microsoft/vscode-dev-containers/containers/azure-machine-learning-python-3/README.md

 ## Summary

-*Use Azure Machine Learning and Python - includes Python, the Docker CLI (for running locally), and related extensions and dependencies.*
+*Use Azure Machine Learning with Python 3.
+Includes Python, the Docker CLI (for local testing), and related extensions and dependencies.*

 | Metadata | Value |
 |----------|-------|